-It is crucial for the integrity of the system that those appointed should be of sufficient standing, integrity and judgement to inspire public confidence in the representative and regulatory arrangements.
+It is crucial for the integrity of our system of governance that those appointed should be of sufficient standing, integrity and judgement to inspire public confidence in the representative and regulatory arrangements.
 Candidates must be able to demonstrate that they can commit the time for this role.

-All committee members are expected to abide by the Seven Principles of Public Life, a copy of which is at Annex 1 and to attributes expressed in Annex 2.
+All committee members are appointed in accordance with the Seven Principles of Public Life, a copy of which is at Annex 2.
+Core competencies of committee members are set out at in Annex 3.